Background pattern

 Do not use Minurin:

-• If you are allergic to desmopressin or any of the other components of Minurin (listed in section 6).
+• if you are allergic to desmopressin or any of the other components of Minurin (listed in section 6).

-• In hemophilia B and hemophiliacs with anti-factor VIII antibodies.
+• in hemophilia B and hemophiliacs with anti-factor VIII antibodies.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use this medication.
+Consult your doctor or pharmacist before starting to use this medicine.

 Special care should be taken to avoid water retention in the body and decreased sodium in the blood in the following cases:

-• Young or elderly patients,
+• Very young or elderly patients,

 • Patients at risk of intracranial hypertension.

-below 130 mmol/l or a decrease in plasma osmolality below 270 mOsm/kg body weight, the fluid intake should be drastically reduced and the administration of the drug should be interrupted.
+If a gradual increase in body weight is observed, a decrease in serum sodium to a level below 130 mmol/l or a decrease in plasma osmolality below 270 mOsm/kg body weight, fluid intake should be drastically reduced and administration of the drug should be interrupted.

-Body blood pressure should be monitored regularly.
+The patient's blood pressure should be monitored regularly.

 Minurin does not reduce prolonged bleeding time in thrombocytopenia.

-Minurin interaction with other medications
+Interaction of Minurin with other medicines

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 Breastfeeding

-Driving and operating machines
+Driving and using machines

 3. How to use Minurin

-injectable as indicated by your doctor.
+Follow the instructions for administration of Minurin 4 micrograms/ml solution for injection exactly as indicated by your doctor.
 In case of doubts, consult your doctor or pharmacist again.

 Central diabetes insipidus: